Preparing Your House to Sell in Summer

 Pet furniture (with the obvious exception of litter boxes and food/water bowls)

-Think of decluttering as the tidying up you’ve always wanted to do but could never find the time.
+When you start to declutter your home just think of it as the tidying up you’ve always wanted to do but could never find the time.
 Now that thousands of dollars are potentially at stake, finding the time becomes a lot easier.

 What to do with all your extra stuff?
 Renting a storage space works.
 Donating to worthy causes is also a great choice.
 Many of my clients in Santa Fe take a combo approach: some things are sent to the consignment shop, some are donated, some are packed up and stored, while unsalvageable things end up in the landfill.
 Decluttering and packing away extra stuff now has the added bonus of making your upcoming move far easier.